Literary Gems set in Cornwall

 The Author: Graham wrote 12 Poldark novels, starting with Ross and finishing with Bella Poldark, published in 2002.
 He lived in Cornwall for 35 years, setting the novels near his home in Perranporth, something not portrayed in the TV adaptations which were filmed in the far west.

-These eight books are only the tip of the iceberg.
+These ten books are only the tip of the iceberg.
 You will all have your own favourites, but we hope this is a good mix of genres from across the ages.

 If you have a favourite book/story set in Cornwall, please tell us in the Facebook comments below.